 Client Skills Board

-The purpose of the Client Skills Board is to increase awareness of the dispute resolution process.
-Familiarity with arbitration, mediation, client counseling and negotiation skills is a necessity for any legal practitioner.
+The Client Skills Board is part of the Alternative Dispute Resolution Society.
 The Client Skills Board provides students with the opportunity to apply concepts learned in the classroom while developing fundamental skills that are relevant to any area of practice.

 Moot Court Board